magnetron328/MUFACE-JavaMotion/README.md

 Welcome to the official repository for **JavaMotion v7.00** and the **MUFACE v6 Framework**.

 JavaMotion is a high-precision framework for discrete time-and-frequency $f-t$ trajectory calculations, numerical trajectory solving, and NCO hardware mapping for stepper motor drives.
+MUFACE® (Motor User InterFACE), which enables PLC functions with a stepper controller, was originally developed in September 1994.
+Starting in 2026, the MUFACE v6 hardware will be adapted for use on multiple hardware platforms.

 ## 📄 Documentation & Whitepaper